bhav30-rgb/bhav30-rgb/README.md

 ## Hi there 👋 I'm Bhavana B

+Data Analyst with hands-on experience from a 6-month internship at AI Variant, Bangalore, where I worked on transforming raw data into actionable insights through interactive dashboards, reports, and analytics solutions.

+I’m passionate about applying data to solve business problems, uncover patterns, and support decision-making.
+My projects span across retail, manufacturing, hospitality, banking, and sports, showcasing versatility and adaptability across industries.

+💡 On this GitHub, you’ll find a collection of projects that reflect my journey in turning data into stories that drive growth.

 💡 Data Analyst | SQL | Excel | Power BI | Tableau | Python

-Currently a Data Analyst Intern @ AI Variant, Bangalore, where I work on transforming raw data into actionable insights through dashboards and analytics solutions.

 ## 🔹 Skills
 - SQL | Excel | Python (Pandas, NumPy, Matplotlib)